-I’ve said it before and I’ll say it again, I love the type of cake, like this deliciously moist Honey Cake, where you throw all the ingredients into one large bowl, doesn’t matter what order you add them, just add-mix-pour.
+I’ve said it before and I’ll say it again, I love the type of cake, like this deliciously moist Gluten Free Honey Cake Recipe, where you throw all the ingredients into one large bowl, doesn’t matter what order you add them, just add-mix-pour.
 It’s even better when the little beauty turns out to look like this!

 The story behind my Honey Cake